 This poster was used as a menu board for students to order from.

 By grade 12, all students enrolled in a French as a Second Language course (Core or Immersion) are offered the opportunity to sit the DELF exam.
 This is a French language proficiency test for students studying French as a second language through to their grade 12 year.
 If successful, the certificate that they receive is valid for life and recognized worldwide.
-It is also beneficial for students choosing to take French courses in post-secondary institutions as a successful exam could replace the French entrance exam that many universities offer.
-It is also an ace for students who are looking to travel and work or volunteer abroad.
-This exam is completed in May and tests students' abilities in Listening, Speaking, Reading and Writing.
+The DELF certificate is also an asset for students who are looking to travel and work or volunteer abroad.
+This exam is completed in the spring and tests students' abilities in Listening, Speaking, Reading and Writing.

 The languages department uses collaboration, differentiation and a variety of technology to help the languages to come alive in our classrooms.